the-nelb/2022stemConference/algorithms.md

 An algorithm can be expressed:
-- pictorially (like a flowchart)
+- in a natural language (like English or Hindi),
-- in natural language (like English or Hindi),
+- graphically (like a flowchart),
 - in a structured formal language (like pseudocode or mathematics),
 - in a programming language (like Python, JavaScript, or Scratch).